wwood/hpc_scripts/README.md

                         Name of queue to send to, or '-' to not specify [default: '-']
-  --hours HOURS         Hours to run for [default: 1 week] --name NAME           Name of the job [default: first word of command] --dry-run             Print script to STDOUT and do not lodge it with qsub --bg                  Submit the job, then quit [default: wait until job is
+  --hours HOURS         Hours to run for [default: 1 week] --weeks WEEKS         Weeks to run for [default 1] --name NAME           Name of the job [default: first word of command] --dry-run             Print script to STDOUT and do not lodge it with qsub --bg                  Submit the job, then quit [default: wait until job is